ngdoc/ansible_with_virtualbox/README.md

 export PATH=$PATH:<path to vboxmanage>
 ```

-First you will want to install an ssh client by running:
+Next you will want to install an ssh client by running:
 ``` apt install sshpass ```

 Next we need to install python because it is a requirement for ansible.
 This can be done by running